Endometrial Biopsy

 The results for your biopsy will indicate whether your tissue was normal or abnormal.
 The cell changes in the lining may be linked to hormonal changes or abnormal tissues like fibroids, polyps, or cancer.
 This test can also indicate a notoriously undiagnosed disease: endometriosis.
 Your doctor at Women’s HealthFirst will inform you of your results and make a treatment plan to make sure you are completely taken care of.

-Endometrial Biopsy Procedures in Buffalo Grove, Schaumburg, Hoffman Estates, Barrington & Bartlett, IL
+Endometrial Biopsy Procedures in Palatine, Schaumburg, Hoffman Estates, Barrington & Bartlett, IL

 For more information, call Women’s HealthFirst at (847) 808-8884 or request your appointment now.
 We have five locations near Chicago, Illinois, to serve you.
 Established patients are encouraged to visit the convenient online patient portal to request an appointment, message our team, update their records, and more.